rory81/growing_funds/README.md

 A checkbox was added to agree to the terms and conditions of this site, as well as a picture of the coins for a consistent styling.
 A new page was made to enable the user to read the Terms and Conditions (content is fake) by clicking on the information button.
 The latter wasn't in the mock-ups

-**Projects details:**: the layout was changed after having built it.
-The new format was inspired by kickstart and made it possible to add more information and give it a more clean look and less crowded.
+**Projects details:** the layout was changed after having built it.
+The new format was inspired by kickstart and made it possible to add more information and give it a cleaner look and less crowded.
 For the mobile version the information was stacked to make it more readable.
 On the bigger devices the product description is now next to the reward section, so the user doesn't have to scroll up and down again when the detail information about most of the rewards are often in the description.

-**Search projects:**: A new page was made to display the search results when using the search bar.
+**Search projects:** A new page was made to display the search results when using the search bar.
 The search was based on the homepage and the projects displayed there all have a filter on them.
-Therefore, when there were more than 5 projects fitting the search they were not all displayed.
-For that reason another page was made.
+Therefore, when there were more than 5 projects fitting the search, they were not all displayed.
+For that reason, another page was made.

-**Pledge to project:**: delivery information was added, so that the host will know where to send the reward to, as well as the image of stacked coins.
+**Pledge to project:** delivery information was added, so that the host will know where to send the reward to, as well as the image of stacked coins.

-**Payment successful:**: additional information was added about the order and the project.
+**Payment successful:** additional information was added about the order and the project.

-**Profile page:**: This page was not in the mock-ups and was added to make the user story where a user could track their projects as well as their pledges made to other projects.
+**Profile page:** This page was not in the mock-ups and was added to make the user story where a user could track their projects as well as their pledges made to other projects.

 <a name="tech"></a>